Is it illegal to record a conversation in Texas?

 Under both state and federal law, Texas residents can record a conversation they are in without notifying the other person(s) in the conversation.

 If you are a party to a conversation, you can record it.
 You generally do not have to get consent from anyone else in the conversation to record.
 However, you should be aware of phone calls being placed to states that are “two-party consent” states.
-Ten states have laws that require the consent of every party to a phone call or conversation.
-These “two-party-consent” states are: California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Montana, New Hampshire, Pennsylvania, and Washington.
+At least 10 states have laws that require the consent of every party to a phone call or conversation.
+These “two-party-consent” states include California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Montana, New Hampshire, Pennsylvania, and Washington.

 Is it legal to record a conversation in Texas that you are not a party to?